solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     EXPLAIN SELECT * FROM listings WHERE listing_id = $1;
     ```

-2. You should get an error.
+2. An error should display.

     ![Alt text](media/02_04_query_01.png)